OpenDSA/OpenDSA-LTI/README.md

 Once you have installed Docker, you should next install Git.
 On Windows, a good choice is “Git for Windows” at https://git-scm.com/download/win.
 Use the third option for the path environment: “Use Git and optional Unix tools from the Windows Command Prompt”.
 Choose “checkout as-is, commit Unix-style line endings”, and then use “MinTTY”.

-If you are using Powershell or Git Bash will most likely have to run a dos2unix converter (included in Git Bash as dos2unix.exe) on scripts/start.sh and docker-entrypoint.sh prior to running `docker-compose up`
+If you are using Powershell or Git Bash will have to run a dos2unix converter (included in Git Bash as dos2unix.exe) on scripts/start.sh and docker-entrypoint.sh prior to running `docker-compose up`

 # OLD INSTRUCTIONS